-RoboPlay Challenge Competition is a theme-based level playing field robotics competition for K-12 students.
-It is designed for students to showcase their real-world math problem solving skills in a competitive environment.
+RoboPlay Challenge Competition is a theme-based level playing field robotics competition for students in grades 5-12.
+It is designed for student teams, based on their math skill levels, to showcase their real-world math problem solving skills in a competitive environment.
 This competition simulates a real-world problem, such as space exploration, search and rescue operation, and manufacturing and automation, where a robotic solution must be quickly developed and deployed, using only existing resources with the constraint of the time.
 The competition challenges students to creatively use modular robots and accessories to complete various tasks.
 The competition arena and specific challenges will be unknown to participants until the day of the competition.
 Using their math, programming, and problem solving skills, student teams try to most efficiently obtain the highest score for each task on their own.

 Divisions (2019- ):